verhas/javageci/REPEATED.md

 ### `ctx`

-This configuration can only be used in the builder to pass an object that implements the `Context` interface.
-In case there is no such object configured
+This configuration can only be used in the builder to pass an object that implements the `javax0.geci.templated.Context` interface.
+In case there is no such object configured then a default implementation will be used.

 A context passed as a first argument to the lambda expressions when invoked that are used to define segment parameters referenced in the